dol3vs/ERP-SQL/README.md

 - No transformation logic — only clean data from OfficeIntegration
 - Drives dashboards and mobile access for clients

+- ## 🌐 API Integration Procedures

+This system includes stored procedures that handle data exchange with external services using SQL Server’s built-in capabilities.

+### 📤 `SP_SendDataToAPI`
+A stored procedure that sends transformed data (e.g., clients or documents) to an external system using HTTP `POST`.

+- Uses `sp_OACreate`, `sp_OAMethod`, and `sp_OASetProperty` for native SQL HTTP calls
+- Sends JSON payloads formatted from ERP or integration tables
+- Logs response status and error handling to a custom logging table

+### 📥 `SP_ImportFromAPI`
+Fetches external data (e.g., delivery status, prices, or user details) via HTTP `GET` or `POST`.

+- Consumes external API endpoints using built-in SQL tools
+- Parses JSON into temporary or staging tables for processing
+- Can be scheduled with SQL Server Agent

+These procedures are typically used in the `OfficeIntegration` database and are part of the automated flow that keeps external data synced with the local ERP model.

 ---

 ## 🛠️ Technologies Used